annie-things/wikimedia-add-wikidata-reasonator-links/README.md

 thanks to: https://github.com/maxlath/wikidata-links-enhancer

-Adds respective wikidata and reasonator links to mainspace wikipedia articles.
-Adds additional functionality on wikimedia commons, where the ''depicts'' property is used to get potential relevant wikidata entries by looking at articles on which the file is used.
+Adds respective wikidata and reasonator links to mainspace wikipedia articles, as well as adding links to wikidata and reasonator for articles relevant to wikimedia commons files.
+On wikimedia commons, the ''depicts'' property is used to get potential relevant wikidata entries based on articles the file is used in.